-- Establish and instill leading EM standards and practices (e.g., Incident Command System), in collaboration with gas and electric operations and external partners. - Clarify response organization roles, responsibilities, and authorities to focus field command accountability and improve decision-making. - Ensure response plans are in place to address the highest risks. - Bring together disparate documentation into logically organized, detailed, and accessible response plans. - Deliver Standard Operating Procedure (SOP)-based response training. - Manage and maintain the Emergency Operations Centers. - The Training & Exercise Division of the EM department is responsible for development, centralization, and alignment of ICS company wide. - Provide a variety of training and exercises to test and improve response effectiveness; and - Apply and expand upon indices such as Fire Potential Index, predictive tools, and analytical capabilities to enhance situational awareness before and during an incident.
+- Establish and instill leading EM standards and practices (e.g., Incident Command System), in collaboration with gas and electric operations and external partners. - Clarify response organization roles, responsibilities, and authorities to focus field command accountability and improve decision-making. - Ensure response plans are in place to address the highest risks. - Bring together disparate documentation into logically organized, detailed, and accessible response plans. - Deliver Standard Operating Procedure (SOP)-based response training. - Manage and maintain the Emergency Operations Centers. - The Training & Exercise Division of the EM department is responsible for development, centralization, and alignment of ICS company wide. - Provide a variety of training and exercises to test and improve response effectiveness; and enhance situational awareness before and during an incident.